harshithabhargavi/My-Portfolio/README.md

 # Personal Portfolio

-Static website made with HTML, CSS, JS and Bootstrap
+Website made with HTML, CSS, JS and Bootstrap

 ## Table of Contents